 Before requesting a hearing, you could also seek an informal Administrative Review by contacting the District Administrator.
 The Administrative Review Decision will be made for you within 15 days of the date of the request.
 Many problems can be resolved informally and more quickly at the local level than through the fair hearing process.

 Impartial hearing officers conduct fair hearings throughout California and render decisions on whether the DOR actions or decisions are in accordance with the Title 9 of the California Code of Regulations and other applicable law.

 If you need assistance with the fair hearing process, please contact the Client Assistance Program (CAP) to request advocacy services.

 The hearing will be held within 60 days from the date of your request unless you agree to a later date.
-At the hearing, you may appear in person and may be accompanied by a Client Assistance Program (CAP) representative or other representative of your choice.
+At the hearing, you get to appear in person to discuss your issue.
+You can be accompanied by a Client Assistance Program (CAP) representative or other representative of your choice.

-For information on requesting a Fair Hearing, please contact the District Administrator in your local district office.
-You can also download and print the DR 107, Request for Mediation and/or Fair Hearing form.
+For information on requesting a fair hearing, please contact the District Administrator in your local district office.
+If you are ready to request a hearing now, you can download and electronically sign or print the DR 107- Request for Mediation and/or Fair Hearing form from this page.

 If you are not satisfied with the fair hearing decision, you can file a writ of mandate, within six months of the decision, with the California Superior Court.

 To request a fair hearing, send a completed DOR 107- Request for Mediation and/or Fair Hearing form within one year of the action or decision of the DOR, or within thirty days of your receipt of a written Administrative Review decision, to the Mediation and Fair Hearing Office by mail, fax, hand delivery or email.